Heather WILLAUER

 A fuel cell and a method for using the fuel cell to make

-electricity, in which the fuel cell has an anode half-cell having
+electricity, in which the fuel cell has an anode half-cell

-an electrocatalytic anode and a liquid anolyte that is
+having an electrocatalytic anode and a liquid anolyte that is

 substantially isopropanol dissolved in seawater.
-The fuel cell has
+The fuel cell

-a cathode half-cell having an electrocatalytic cathode and a
+has a cathode half-cell having an electrocatalytic cathode and a

-liquid catholyte that is substantially hydrogen peroxide dissolved
+liquid catholyte that is substantially hydrogen peroxide

-fugitive, and the hydrogen peroxide is reduced to water.
-In the
+dioxide, which is fugitive, and the hydrogen peroxide is reduced

-method, the anolyte and the catholyte, which are in effect the
+to water.
+In the method, the anolyte and the catholyte, which

-fuel of the fuel cell, are metered and re-circulated as needed to
+are in effect the fuel of the fuel cell, are metered and

-produce the necessary electrical power.
-The electrocatalytic
+re-circulated as needed to produce the necessary electrical

-electrodes are typically comprised of palladium and iridium
+of palladium and iridium alloys.

-METHOD FOR ACCELERATING DECOMPOSITION OF
+FOR ACCELERATING DECOMPOSITION OF HYDROGEN PEROXIDE

 JP2013000646

-PROBLEM TO BE SOLVED: To provide a method for quickly, safely and
+PROBLEM TO BE SOLVED: To provide a method for quickly, safely

-decomposition of hydrogen peroxide is characterized in that the
+method for accelerating decomposition of hydrogen peroxide is

-water containing the hydrogen peroxide is brought into contact
+characterized in that the water containing the hydrogen peroxide

-with a metal structure on which a palladium nitrate powder is
+is brought into contact with a metal structure on which a

-thermally sprayed and at the same time a dc voltage is applied
+palladium nitrate powder is thermally sprayed and at the same

-between an anode and a cathode arranged in an optional position in
+arranged in an optional position in contact with the water

-contact with the water containing the hydrogen peroxide.
+containing the hydrogen peroxide.

-Civil liquid fuel and preparation method
+liquid fuel and preparation method thereof

 CN101875868